 Meanwhile, prepare the crispy rice: In the medium bowl, toss the chilled rice with neutral oil, soy sauce, sesame oil, and rice vinegar.
 Spread evenly onto the second baking sheet in a thin layer.

-When the tofu has been baking for about 5 minutes, place the rice in the oven.
-Bake for 15 to 20 minutes, stirring halfway through, until golden and crisp.
+After the tofu has been baking for about 5 minutes, place the rice in the oven.
+Bake for 15 to 20 minutes, stirring halfway through, until golden and crisp. * The rice will be very crunchy straight from the oven, but it softens slightly once tossed with the dressing.

 While the tofu and rice bake, whisk together the soy sauce, rice vinegar, maple syrup, sesame oil, neutral oil, tahini, ginger, garlic, and 1 tablespoon water until smooth and pourable.